cristyioan2000/yolo_format_gen/README.md

 *Tips.
 Try CLF TRacker, it works better than MIL TRACKER.
 And check the way that the labels are calculated, it might be an old version that the calculus isn't working well.

-*Download an adnotation tool and compare the results.
+*Download an annotation tool and compare the results.